 5.1.1 Duplex mode

 Even though FDD is not precluded, most likely TDD will be used in this frequency range.
 This frequency range is adjacent to existing TDD bands, e.g. n104 (6425 – 7125 MHz) and n79 (4400 – 5000 MHz), making also SBFD as a candidate duplexing method.
-The core requirements for Rel-19 SBFD work item can be tracked through the list of impacted specifications captured in [8].
+The core requirements for Rel-19 SBFD work item can be tracked through the list of impacted specifications captured in the respective Work Item description.

 5.1.2 Channel Bandwidth